 #2.
 It signals your business is active

-Do you know what’s worst than not having a blog?
+Do you know what’s worse than not having a blog?
 Having one that hasn’t been updated in a long time.

-If people come to your blog and see that your last post was published in 2018, they will probably feel like walking through a ghost town.
-Your blog readers will just leave and look for a better place.
+If people visit your blog and see that your last post was published in 2018, they will probably feel like walking through a ghost town.
+Your potential blog readers will leave in search of a better place.

-By regularly publishing new content on the blog, you are sending the message to both new and returning website visitors that your business is fresh.
+By regularly publishing new content on the blog, you send the message to both new and returning website visitors that your business is fresh.